zmeers/ggparliament/README.md

 **Note**: `geom_women_in_parliament()` and `geom_electoral_quota()` have not yet been incorporated into `parliament_data()`.
 I think the best way to do that is to include aggregate data on women as well as those elected through a quota process as two new variables, and then expand that number to a long logical variable. i.e. if the Australian Labor Party has 48 female MPs in the House of Representatives in 2016, that column will expand into 48 1s and 0 for the remainder.
 I don't think we need to find data to match election_data.
 We can either find a new dataset with the variables we need or we make one (but I'm sure someone has it already).

-## Labels

-* This also needs work

-* Happy to take a look at your previous code, Rob, and add back into this branch.

 ## Facets